-The provider should assure that all members receive orientation and training necessary for full and effective participation on the governing body.
+The legal aid organization should ensure that all members receive orientation and training necessary for full and effective participation on the governing body.

 Not all new members come to the governing body prepared for full and effective participation at the time they are selected.
-The provider should, therefore, strive to assure that members obtain the required skills and knowledge by providing orientation and training.
+The organization should, therefore, strive to ensure that members obtain the required skills and knowledge by providing orientation and training.

 New members should receive orientation that includes information on: